JetBrains/teamcity-documentation/topics/rest-api.md

 __Since TeamCity 10.0.3__, there is an experimental ability to:

-Get all the builds which downloaded artifacts from the build with the given ID (Delivered artifacts in the TeamCity Web UI): `GET http://teamcity:8111/app/rest/builds?locator=artifactDependency:(from:(id:<build ID>),recursive:false)`.
+Get all the builds which downloaded artifacts from the build with the given ID (Delivered artifacts in the TeamCity web UI): `GET http://teamcity:8111/app/rest/builds?locator=artifactDependency:(from:(id:<build ID>),recursive:false)`.

-Get all the builds whose artifacts were downloaded by the build with the given ID (Downloaded artifacts in the TeamCity Web UI): `GET http://teamcity:8111/app/rest/builds?locator=artifactDependency:(to:(id:<build ID>),recursive:false)`.
+Get all the builds whose artifacts were downloaded by the build with the given ID (Downloaded artifacts in the TeamCity web UI): `GET http://teamcity:8111/app/rest/builds?locator=artifactDependency:(to:(id:<build ID>),recursive:false)`.

 ##### Build Parameters